RIKEN-RCCS/lens3/v2/doc/user-guide.md

 Bucket names must be in lowercase alphanums and "-" (minus).
 Especially, they can't include "." (dot) and "_" (underscore).
-Lens3 rejects all numerals.
+Lens3 rejects names with all numerals.
 Lens3 also rejects names "aws", "amazon", "minio" and the names that begin with "goog" and "g00g".

 ### No Control on File and Bucket Properties